trbarbour/codex/docs/darcs-testing-plan.md

   Darcs CLI appears exactly once and includes the CLI warning when PATH lacks `darcs`.

+  - ✅ `codex exec` launched inside a Darcs workspace printed `revision: Darcs` in the config summary and appended the onboarding guidance describing Darcs CLI workflows before our prompt was echoed.【e56847†L1-L14】
+  - ✅ Running the same command from outside any repository exited immediately with the expected "Not inside a Git or Darcs repository" gating message.【5ab290†L1-L3】
+  - ✅ Invoking `codex exec` with `PATH` stripped to remove `darcs` surfaced the revision warning in the config summary and recorded the missing-CLI guidance in the session rollout log, confirming the onboarding message appears once when tooling is absent.【8361e6†L1-L21】【d783eb†L1-L15】

 ### Diff & metadata plumbing

 - From the TUI `/diff` view, confirm it invokes `darcs::workspace_diff`,